JonUdell/sqlite-server/README.md

 A lightweight HTTP server that:

 - Serves static files from the current directory
-- Provides a `/query` endpoint that sends SQL statements to a local SQLite database (data.db)
+- Provides a `/query` endpoint that sends SQL statements to a local SQLite database (data.db) or Postgres endpoint
 - Provides a `/proxy` endpoint so JavaScript clients can use APIs that don't support CORS
 - Supports loading SQLite extensions (on both macOS and Linux)